 2) Mix: In a separate bowl, mix apple chunks and sugar together and let sit for 10 minutes, until the juices of the apples absorb the sugar.
 In the bowl of your stand mixer with the paddle attachment, mix together the oil and sugar.
 Add eggs 1 at a time, and then the orange juice and vanilla, and mix together for 2 minutes.
 In a separate bowl, mix together Sydney Blend, baking powder and salt.
 Add your dry mix into the bowl and mix together until all ingredients are incorporated and form a thick batter, about 3 minutes.

-3) Bake: Spoon or pipe half of the batter into the prepared bunt pan.
+3) Bake: The batter will be very thick.
+Do not to pour the dough but actually place it into the prepared bundt pan with a spoon, scraper or piping bag.
 Then add a middle layer of the apple mixture by spreading the apples over the batter evenly.
 Finally, coat the apple layer with the rest of the cake batter.
 Bake the cake for 1 hour or until a toothpick inserted into the middle of the cake comes out clean.

-*You can replace the apples in this recipe blueberries for a delicious blueberry cake.
+*You can replace the apples in this recipe blueberries or crushed gluten free Oreos!